 Both of these resources require students to analyze the text they are reading using guided prompts.
 Academic vocabulary is also included in both.
 Speaking of vocabulary …

 3. Build and Grow Vocabulary.

 We know elementary teachers do a whole lot with vocabulary development.
 And it pays off!
-Obviously when students have an abundance of vocabulary knowledge, they can more effectively express themselves in writing and speaking (it’s put to good use in all the literature discussions and Socratic Seminars in middle school).
+Obviously, when students have an abundance of vocabulary knowledge, they can more effectively express themselves in writing and speaking (it’s put to good use in all the literature discussions and Socratic Seminars in middle school).

 It’s also helpful when elementary-aged students have an awareness and basic understanding of academic vocabulary.
-Words like define, summarize, predict, interpret, (not to mention, author, setting, plot, etc.) are used in almost every ELA discussion and writing assignment, When elementary students have had basic practice with these words, it is so much easier for them to analyze more complex texts in the later grades.
+Words like define, summarize, predict, and interpret, (not to mention, author, setting, plot, etc.) are used in almost every ELA discussion and writing assignment, When elementary students have had basic practice with these words, it is so much easier for them to analyze more complex texts in the later grades.

 We hope these tips are helpful for you when preparing your students for the rigors of middle school English Language Arts!

 Want to learn more about joining The EB Writing Program or how to start the purchase order process for your school district?